DynamicGenetics/Epicosm_legacy/README.md

 Full content and metadata of all tweets is be stored in MongoDB, in a database "twitter_db",
 with two collections "tweets" which contains all json data and content of each tweet, and
 "following" which contains a list of all users that each user in your list are following.
+The following collection will only be made if you ask for following lists to be gathered.
+**Currently, gathering following list causes the process to be heavily rate limited by Twitter!**

 A refined CSV file is created, in the folder "./output/csv/", which by default collects the user, the
 time of tweet, and the tweet content.